mastercomfig/mastercomfig/dev/README.md

 export TF2_DIR="absolute path to Team Fortress 2 directory"
 ```

+You may also opt to set these variables in your system environment.

 ## Environment variables

 The dev scripts use a variety of environment variables to control their behavior: